 What does Chartering Cost?

 The first thing a potential crew member asks about joining our a trip is how much is it going to cost.
-Much to my surprise the cost of all three of our winter Caribbean bareboat charters has been quite similar.
+Much to my surprise the cost of our winter Caribbean bareboat charters has been quite similar.
 Without further ado:

 Greece (Cyclades) 2017: